The Lower Garden

 Ms. Jekyll’s designs often used mass plantings of a single variety, called “drifts”, to create the appearance of a less formal garden.
 While her popular “herbaceous borders” appeared to be casual, almost natural, they were very well planned.
 Borders are a series of repeated patterns of color, texture, and size.
 Although they might appear haphazard, she referred to them as “ordered chaos”.

-The steeper side of the garden is terraced to create additional planting areas using short dry stack stone walls.
-You’ll find several varieties of berry bushes on the backside of the garden toward the parking lot.
+You’ll find several varieties of berry bushes on the backside of the garden above the parking lot.
 In addition, wood and pea gravel stairs take you into the garden, passing by red and pink Knockout Rose bushes and St. John’s Wart near the Carriage House.